Skip to content

 • LambdaExpressions: Extends ExpressionBasis with lambda expressions like a -> a + 2.

-• TupleExpressions: Extends ExpressionBasis with tuple expressions like (a, b).
+• TupleExpressions: Extends ExpressionBasis with tuple expressions like (a, b) or (a, b, c, d).

 • OCLExpressions: Extends ExpressionsBasis with OCL expressions like a implies b.